-- A citizen of the United States and a resident of California - At least 18 years of age by Election Day - Not in prison or on parole for the conviction of a felony.
+- A citizen of the United States and a resident of California. - At least 18 years of age by Election Day. - Not in prison or on parole for the conviction of a felony.

-If you have any questions about voter registration or wish to launch a voter registration drive during the upcoming election season, please call 650.312.5222.
-Forms for distribution (at no cost) are available at the Elections Office.
+If you have any questions about voter registration or wish to launch a voter registration drive during the upcoming election season, please call (650) 312-5222.
+Forms for distribution (at no cost) are available at the Registration & Elections Division.

-For voters who may need assistance and information in Spanish and Chinese, you may provide the translated information below:
+For voters who may need assistance and information in Spanish or Chinese, you may provide the translated information below:

 Nuestra oficina esta equipada para proveer ayuda en español.
-Para más información favor llamar al 650.312.5222, y oprima 2.
+Para más información favor llamar al (650) 312-5222, y oprima 2.